getsentry/sentry-javascript/packages/angular/README.md

 export class AppModule {}
 ```

-Additionally, `createErrorHandler` accepts a set of options that allows you to configure its behaviour.
+Additionally, `createErrorHandler` accepts a set of options that allows you to configure its behavior.
 For more details
 see `ErrorHandlerOptions` interface in `src/errorhandler.ts`.

 ### Tracing